Reviews You Can Rely On

 Ease of Setup

-We tested the Beetle Buckle suspension.
-It uses 1-inch flat webbing an easily adjustable buckle with little hooks on one end that allow you to connect and disconnect the continuous loop on the hammock quickly.
+The Beetle Buckle suspension uses 1-inch flat webbing and an easily adjustable buckle with little hooks on one end that allow you to connect and disconnect the continuous loop on the hammock quickly.
 The detached suspension allows you to set the straps in the trees and then connect the hammock, a helpful feature for keeping the hammock off the ground in wet conditions.
+The Beetle Buckle has a small hole in the center that is designed to allow you to add a spreader bar between two hammocks so both can hang from the same trees.
+We didn't test this feature, but we like the prospect of added versatility.

 With or without the angles staked out, we found the hammock to be equally comfortable and spacious.